OutSystems/docs-product/src/extensibility-and-integration/integrate-external-db-ib.md

 For more information about the supported databases and the systems that are certified to integrate with OutSystems, see [Integration with external systems.](../setup/system-requirements.md)

+## Prerequisites

+You must be using Platform Server 11.13.2 or later.

 To integrate with an external database using Integration Builder:

 1. Log into Integration Builder with your development environment URL, your username and password.